mfnerd/aws-stage1/README.md

 # aws-stage1
-# needs transit gateway IDs,syslog server/internal LB/ASG in Osaka(ap-northeast-3).
-Configure Bucket policy.
+# need to ssh into instance from US and ping instance in Japan.
 #